 Some people may feel motivated enough and have all the information they need in order to lose weight without any help from others.
 However, you don't have to try to lose weight alone.
 There is a wealth of help available.
 Ask your doctor or practice nurse for advice.
 A referral to a dietician may be helpful.
 One-on-one counselling or group counselling may be available in your area on the NHS.
 There may also be some local groups to help you increase your physical activity levels.

 A number of commercial weight loss groups meet regularly in the UK.
 In fact, there is some research evidence to suggest that people who join a weight loss group are more likely to be successful in losing weight than those who don't.
 There are also internet-based programmes and self-help books that can help you with your weight loss.

-The drug orlistat is available on prescription from your doctor and low-dose orlistat is also available to buy over-the-counter in pharmacies.
+The medicine called orlistat is available on prescription from your doctor.
+Low-dose orlistat is also available to buy over-the-counter in pharmacies.
 Doctors and pharmacists are given specific guidelines on when orlistat should be used.
 It cannot be used in everyone who wants to lose weight and is only recommended in people over a certain body mass index (BMI).
 For a doctor to prescribe orlistat, they also need to be sure that you have tried changing your diet and increasing your physical activity levels first.

-Note: two other drugs, sibutramine and rimonabant previously used to help with weight loss are no longer available in the UK because of concerns over their safety.
+Note: two other medicines, sibutramine and rimonabant, previously used to help with weight loss are no longer available in the UK because of concerns over their safety.

 Surgery to help with weight loss